IBM/aspera-cli/README.md

 ### SSL CA certificate bundle

-SSL certificates are validated using a certificate store, by default the default one of the system's `openssl` library.
+SSL certificates are validated using a certificate store, by default it is the one of the system's `openssl` library.

 To display trusted certificate store locations: